ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

 - NYC MeetUps
      + [AI @ Columbia University Medical Center](https://www.meetup.com/AI-at-CUMC/)
-         + Attend and engage in public discourse on wide range of topics such as AI & Society, AI & Healthcare, and AI economic impact.
+         + Attend and engage in public discourse on a wide range of topics such as AI & Society, AI & Healthcare, and economic impact by AI.
          + Facilitate group engagement and organization by consult
      + [Data Storytelling](https://www.meetup.com/Data-Storytelling-NYC/)
          + Monthly lectures by data scientists and managers from private companies presenting stories and narratives using visualizations and interactive methods on diverse sources of data.
      + [Statistical programming](https://www.meetup.com/nyhackr/)
          + Monthly seminars by data scientists, engineers and analysts using novel and statistically rigorous methods applied within academic and company research teams mainly using the R programming language.
 - [CUMC Data Science Study Group](https://github.com/ngiangre/CUMC_Data_Science_Group)
-     + Co-organizer of a group of mostly wet-lab biologists learning data science topics using the R programming language
+     + Co-organizer of mostly wet-lab biologists learning data science topics using the R programming language
      + Leading project management and learn strategies for doing bioinformatics projects.